Having trouble logging into the administration section of your WordPress website and the password recovery via email option isn't working?

 - You should now see the following entry:

-- Search for your user and at the beginning of the line, choose Edit
+- Search for your user name, and at the beginning of the line, choose Edit.

-- To create a hash, you can use the md5 hash generator, for example.
+- To create a hash, you can use the md5 hash generator.

 - Select Save > OK.

-If you do not want to work with hash values, you can update your e-mail address in the table tabellenpräfix_user under user_email and then reset your password via e-mail in the logon window of your WordPress Web site.
+If you do not want to work with hash values, you can update your email address in the Users table by clicking Edit next to the administrator entry or double-clicking the uEmail field.
+Then, you can reset your password via email in the login window of your WordPress website using the updated email address.